YXL76/cloudmusic-vscode/README.EN.md

 ![Usage](https://s3.ax1x.com/2021/02/04/y3yJU0.png)

-Support unlocking copyrighted music, you can turn on the required audio source in the settings (`cloudmusic.music.unblock`)
+Support foreign user, you can enable it in the settings (`cloudmusic.network.foreignUser`)

 ## Contributions